Quantum trajectories and reduced dynamics in time-correlated environments: Introduction

-The manuscript is structured as follows: in the following section, we briefly introduce the SSE method to open quantum systems, the main stochastic approach used in this work, in its generality.
+The manuscript is structured as follows: in the following section, we briefly introduce the SSE method to open quantum systems, the main stochastic approach used in this work.
+We discuss the general form of the stochastic differential \schr equation without imposing the typical white noise form commonly encountered in applicative studies.
 In \Cref{sec:ModelEnvironment} we discuss the different stochastic processes and noises we will use to describe dissipation, their properties, and the rationale of the possible choices.
-In \Cref{sec:QuantumDynamics} we derive the effective stochastic equations describing the evolution of the system and we obtain the relative QME.
+In \Cref{sec:QuantumDynamics} we derive the effective stochastic equations describing the evolution of the system, and we obtain the relative QME.
 In \Cref{sec:RED} a time-dependent Redfield dissipator is analytically derived in order to have a closure model for the colored noise-derived QME.
 The investigation of the Redfield relaxation channels for a two-level system is presented.
-The numerical results of the average evolutions and the main features of the trajectories are shown and discussed for different system and environment settings in \Cref{sec:NumericalResults}, as well as through the approximated Redfield model, the analytical and numerical results are interpreted together with the effectiveness of the closure model.
+The numerical results of the average evolutions and the main features of the trajectories are shown and discussed for different system and environment settings in \Cref{sec:NumericalResults}, as well as through the approximated Redfield model.
+We then summarize the main points and comment on their relevance in the concluding section.